World-of-Workflows/WorkflowsUniversity/04_gettingstarted.md

 4. Click **+** to create another new Type
 5. Enter the Name as **LeadStatus** and the Description as **Status of a Lead**
-6. Types should look like the screenshot below.
-If not, use the delete or edit buttons to make the relevant amendments. ![Created Types](../images/04_image-2.png)
+6. Tables should look like the screenshot below.
+If not, use the delete or edit buttons to make the relevant amendments. ![Created Tables](../images/04_image-2.png)

 ## Creating Columns